City-of-Vantaa-SmartLab/CultureEvents/README.md

 This local development includes hot reloading on the front-end and the back-end.
 To test API calls (like payment), use `localhost:5000` which serves a static frontend build.

----

 ## Deployment

-The application runs in `vantaa-pwa` AWS account's Elastic Beanstalk in Ireland region `eu-west-1`.
+The application runs in Elastic Beanstalk in Ireland region `eu-west-1`.
 App environments can be updated using EB CLI tools.

 Install the tools (for quick setup, follow the README in GitHub):